 - 2 teaspoons white sugar

-- 1 tablespoon fresh green peppercorn (optional)
+- 1 tablespoon fresh green peppercorns optional

-- 1 long red chilli, thinly sliced lengthways (optional)
+- 1 long red chilli thinly sliced lengthways (optional)

-- Extra soy/vegan fish sauce, to taste
+- Extra soy/vegan fish sauce to taste

 - Heat a pan to medium and add the oil.
 Fry the tofu and mushroom for a few minutes before adding the curry paste.
 Stir fry slowly, incorporating the curry paste with the tofu and mushrooms.
 Cook, stirring often, for about ten minutes.

 - Season with soy sauce and sugar, stirring until mixed through.
-Add the kaffir lime leaves, fresh green peppercorns, and sliced long red pepper.
+Add the makrut lime leaves, fresh green peppercorns, and sliced long red pepper.
 Cook for a couple more minutes.
 Taste and season as you go – you may need more salt and/or soy sauce, depending on whether or not you used vegan shrimp paste in your curry paste (and on the various degrees of salt that ingredient could have if you did).

 - Serve warm or at room temperature with jasmine rice and fresh vegetables like sator bean (stink bean), cucumber, lettuce, cabbage, and pennywort leaf.
 While unusual in Thailand, carrot is also a great accompaniment.